Make the switch to these eco-friendly wallet savers, and you may never look back.

 The best thing you can do for your baby — and their future potty training habits — is change them as soon as you’ve noticed they’re wet, whether they’re wearing a disposable or a cloth diaper.
 The frequency with which your baby needs to be changed will evolve with their age, with newborns needing the most frequent changes and toddlers going longer periods between soiling.

-One difference between cloth diapers that can be both a blessing and a curse is that your child will find their soiled diaper uncomfortable more quickly.
+One difference between disposable and cloth diapers that can be both a blessing and a curse is that your child will find their soiled diaper uncomfortable more quickly.
 Disposables tend to be highly absorbent, and some babies may not even notice they’ve urinated until the diaper is heavily saturated.
 Constant moisture against baby’s skin is a diaper rash trigger, so it’s best to get a clean diaper on right away.
 Developing a sense of discomfort with sitting in a dirty diaper is also a positive when it comes time to potty train, as baby will be eager to avoid the sensation and instead use the big potty.

 Washing Cloth Diapers